danirod/cartero/README.md

 If you want to hack the source code and make your own changes to Cartero, you can do it as long as you know enough Rust and enough about GTK and the rest of the libraries it uses.
-Check out the [HACKING.md](HACKING.md) file.
+Check out the [hacking instructions][hacking].
 It provides instructions useful for those who want to compile, test and run the application, specifically how to compile the resource bundles and run the application.

 If you want to share your changes with the world, you could send a pull request to add the code to Cartero so that anyone can benefit from it.
-Information on how to contribute has moved to [CONTRIBUTING.md](CONTRIBUTING.md).
+Information on how to contribute has moved to [the website][contributing].

 **Other ways to contribute to Cartero also include reporting bugs, sending feedback, talking about Cartero to other people to make the project more popular, and sending